Floored: Recording

+Appearance in Fathers' Day

 Around the time the record was being made, the band appeared in the Warner Bros. comedy film Fathers' Day, which starred Robin Williams, Billy Crystal, Julia Louis-Dreyfus and Nastassja Kinski.
 The film was primarily shot in California, also featuring pop punk band The Muffs and music from ska-punk band The Mighty Mighty Bosstones.
 Sugar Ray and The Muffs were both signed to labels which were part of Warner Music Group, which itself was then part of the same corporate conglomerate as Warner Bros.
 Pictures.
 Sugar Ray figured as a major plot point in the film, since the teenage son of one of the protagonists decides to run away to follow them on tour.
 Fathers' Day would end up being released within a month of Floored in 1997, and its release date coincided with when "Fly" was first added to radio stations.
-Sugar Ray weren't well-known when the project was being filmed, and the makers were at one point considering that they portray a fictional underground band called "The Mutilated Puppies", rather than themselves.
+Sugar Ray weren't well known when the project was being filmed, and the makers were at one point considering that they portray a fictional underground band called "The Mutilated Puppies", rather than themselves.
 McGrath told Stereogum in 2023 that his band were grateful to be appearing in a major movie at that time in their careers.
 He added, "they weren’t looking for a big band.
 They were looking for a band that people kind of knew, but it was a legitimate band, but wasn't huge, because they didn’t want a huge band to take away from the movie."
 It underperformed at the box office, and whenever McGrath ran into Billy Crystal, he would joke to Crystal about wanting to do a Fathers' Day 2.
 Due to their later pop success, some critics would label Fathers' Day as being out of touch with youth culture for portraying Sugar Ray as an edgy, underground band, with the critics believing that the band had already become popular when the film was made.
 Sugar Ray went on to appear in the 2002 Scooby-Doo film, which was shot in Australia.
 This film was also produced by Warner Bros., and made after the band had become much more well-known.